webplatform/docs/tutorials/using_selectors/index.md

 </tr>
 …</syntaxhighlight>

-These rules make the first cell in each row bold, and the second cell in each row monospaced.
-They only affect one specific table in the document:
+The following rules make the first cell in each row bold, and the second cell in each row monospaced.
+They only affect one specific table in the document, the one with the id <code>&lt;data-table-1&gt;</code>:

-<syntaxhighlight lang="css">#data-table-1 td:first-child {font-weight: bolder;}
+<syntaxhighlight lang="css">#data-table-1 td:first-child {font-weight: bold;}
 #data-table-1 td:first-child + td {font-family: monospace;}</syntaxhighlight>

 The result looks like: